-The temperature control is only one of the processes of great importance for the future conservation of the grain, which normally has a much higher value than the silo where it is stored.
+Temperature control by means of a thermometry system is only one of the processes of great importance for the future conservation of the grain, which normally has a much higher value than the silo where it is stored.

 Need more tips or advice?
 Please visit our FAQ’s section

 - Advantages of using steel silos for grain storage instead of storing the grain in warehouses

 - Advantages of using a Steel Silo over a Bag Silo for Grain Storage

 - Advantages of a Steel Silo vs. a Concrete Silo for grain storage

 - Difference and benefits of a galvanised steel silo and a carbon steel silo with food paint

 Safety tips for grain handling and storage

 - The importance of temperature control inside the silo

 - How to minimise spoilage during the storage of soybean